lendilai/Organisational-API/Readme.md

 ## Technologies used
 - [Java](https://www.java.com/) - To make sure the method behind the functionality work ad planned and that the the api can be successfully used.

-## Future Releases
-The future release will include the user interface for the application.
-So stay tuned.

 ## Known bugs
 As of now there are no known bugs.
 If you come across any bugs feel free to contact me.